-7.21.1 CAP and DAP Standard [3125-1]
+7.23.1 CAP and DAP Standard [3125-1]

-7.21 Application Engineering
+7.23 Application Engineering

-7.21.1 CAP and DAP Standard [3125-1]
+7.23.1 CAP and DAP Standard [3125-1]

+General

 Continuous Application Platform Standard (CAP) and Discrete Application Platform Standard (DAP) is a software platform for time-critical applications where a continuous process, for example, arc welding must be synchronized with the TCP movement of the robot, or where a discrete process shall be performed at specific robot positions, for example, spot welding.

 Target users are advanced application software engineers and system integrators, for example for arc welding, laser welding, laser cutting, spot welding, drilling, measuring, quality control, etc.

 The main advantages are achieved in the following areas:

-- Development time
+Development time

-- · Program execution time
+Program execution time

-- Similar look and feel between applications
+Similar look and feel between applications

-- Stable software kernel
+Stable software kernel

+Features

-- · Special RAPID instructions and data types - · A single instruction for motion and process execution - Combination of fine point positioning with the execution of up to 4 parallel processes - Specialized process for monitoring of external process device, like spot welding controllers - Supports encapsulation of the process and motion, in shell-routines provided to the end-user - Flying start/flying end support
+Special RAPID instructions and data types

+A single instruction for motion and process execution

+Combination of fine point positioning with the execution of up to 4 parallel processes

+Specialized process for monitoring of external process device, like spot welding controllers

+Supports encapsulation of the process and motion, in shell-routines provided to the end-user

+Flying start/flying end support

+Application

 Creation of advanced application software with a continuous or discrete process, for example, arc welding, laser cutting, laser welding, spot welding, drilling, measuring, quality control, etc.

+Performance

 The platform is designed to have an internal kernel, administrating the fast and quality secured application demands.
 The kernel calls RAPID routines, which are prepared by the application developer to fulfill the specific tasks.
 The application developer regulates the degree of flexibility of the end-user, by hiding process complexity.

+Requirements

 The option Multitasking is required for Discrete Application Platform (DAP) functionality if more than 1 DAP process is used.

+Continues on nex t page

+154 Product specification - OmniCore E line

+3HAC079823-001 Revision: Q

-7.21.1 CAP and DAP Standard [3125-1] Continued
+7.23.1 CAP and DAP Standard [3125-1] Continued

-See Application manual - Continuous Application Platform and Application manual - Discrete Application Protocol.

-It is not possible to use CAP and DAP together.
+RAPID instructions See Application manual - Continuous Application Platform and Application manual - Discrete Application Protocol.
+Limitations It is not possible to use CAP and DAP together.
+CAP and DAP can only be used on 6-axis robots and CRB 15000.